 “Time and again he elicited from the musicians of the Radio Philharmonic moments of unusual and surprising nuance, so that at times one felt one was hearing the all too familiar “Pastoral” as if for the first time.
 There were well-deserved bravos for Atzmon’s compelling but completely unpretentious conducting.”

 Moshe Atzmon is well-known both in the opera house and on the concert platform.
-He was General Music Director of Dortmund Opera for several years, and has conducted at the Deutsche Oper Berlin, Hamburg State Opera, Basel State Opera, Istanbul Opera and Royal Danish Opera, amongst others.
-In the 2010/11 season he conducted Carmen and Tosca for the Hungarian State Opera.
+He was General Music Director of Dortmund Opera for several years and has conducted at the Deutsche Oper Berlin, Hamburg State Opera, Basel State Opera, Istanbul Opera and Royal Danish Opera amongst others.
+Most recently he has conducted Nabucco, Carmen and Tosca during three seasons for Hungarian National Opera.

-Atzmon was born in Hungary, where he began his musical education in Budapest.
-When he was thirteen, his family emigrated to Israel, where he continued at the Academies of Music in Tel-Aviv and Jerusalem, studying the cello, horn, conducting and composition.
-After graduating, he became a professional horn player before continuing his conducting studies in 1960 at London’s Guildhall School of Music and working with the late Antal Dorati.
-Three years later, he was awarded second prize at the Mitropoulos International Conducting Competition in New York, followed by the Leonard Bernstein Prize at Tanglewood, and in 1964, he was awarded First Prize at the Liverpool International Conducting Competition.
+Moshe Atzmon was born in Hungary where he began his musical education in Budapest.
+When he was thirteen his family emigrated to Israel where he continued at the Academies of Music in Tel-Aviv and Jerusalem studying the cello, horn, conducting and composition.
+After graduating he became a professional horn player before continuing his conducting studies in 1960 at London’s Guildhall School of Music and working with the late Antal Dorati.
+Three years later he took second prize at the Mitropoulos Conducting Competition in New York followed by the Leonard Bernstein Prize at Tanglewood and in 1964 he was awarded First Prize at the Liverpool International Conducting Competition.

 Moshe Atzmon has made many recordings, principally for Deutsche Grammophon, Decca, EMI and BIS.